Understanding Composite Analytics

 Viewing Individual Categories

-For example, selecting Care Coordination will display:
+For example, selecting Care Coordination displays:

 - The survey questions included in that category